 \label{sec:polsar_models_validation}

-This section describes an experiment to validate the models above against real-life captured data.
+This section describes an experiment to validate the models presented earlier against real-life captured data, which can be performed in a rather straightforward manner as follows.

-The validation procedure is quite straightforward.

-Given that the stochastic models have been derived in the previous sections,

-they can be graphically visualized by the histogram plots of the simulated data.
+The stochastic models derived in the previous sectionscan be graphically visualized by using the histogram plots of the simulated data.

 At the same time, the form of the real-life practical data is also observable via histogram plots of the data samples extracted from an homogeneous area.